extraordy/rh-sso-docs/InstallConfig.md

 In domain clustered mode RH-SSO instances can be centrally managed.
 This is a key improvements versus the standalone clustered mode where the instances must be managed separately.
-In domain mode a central domain controller an separated host controllers manage and run the server instances, organized in **server groups**.
+In domain mode a central domain controller and separated host controllers manage and run the server instances, organized in **server groups**.

 #### Profiles